 Do you suspect that you’re dealing with an addiction to alcohol?
 Do you suffer from mild alcohol withdrawal symptoms when you haven’t had a drink for eight hours?
 You might have a dependence problem.
 What would happen if you kept on going and decided to quit drinking altogether?

-You’d start by checking into a detox facility for a medically supervised withdrawal.
+You’d start by checking into a detox facility for a medically supervised alcohol withdrawal.
 Typically, it takes between three to seven days to break the physical hold alcohol has on you.
-The severity of withdrawal symptoms depends on your health as well as the length of time you’ve been drinking.
+The severity of alcohol withdrawal symptoms depends on your health as well as the length of time you’ve been drinking.
 The amount of alcohol you usually consume also contributes to withdrawal severity.

 Drug and alcohol rehab tackles the psychological addiction that creates the urges to drink even though your body no longer signals you to.
 Rehab facilities offer a number of treatment paths including: